Makiato1999/MacRun/README.md

 ## Deploying your container to Dockerhub

-1. Go to https://hub.docker.com/signup and sign up for an account, if you haven't already.
-I suggest using the same username as your GitHub account for simplicity.
+1. Clone the GitHub repo onto your computer.
+Go to https://hub.docker.com/signup and sign up.
 In the rest of these steps, replace all references to `myuser` with your actual DockerHub username.
 2. Inside the `docker-compose.yml` file, add a new line to each of the three services, in the following
    format: